-Every individual is entitled to the best in health and quality of life, and Dani dedicates herself to educating and guiding clients on their nutrition and physical journey to achieve this.
+Every individual is entitled to the best in health and quality of life, and Dani dedicates herself to educating and guiding clients on their journey to achieve this.

-With a bachelors degree in Health Science (majoring in Nutrition & Exercise Science), Cert.
-IV in Personal Training, and internationally recognised Running Coach qualifications (UK Athletics and Athletics Australia), and an APPI Pilates instructor, she operates a nutrition and athletic coaching business (Infinite Nutrition & Coaching), a mother of two young girls, and an elite marathoner.
+Her titles include a bachelors degree in Health Science (majoring in Nutrition & Exercise Science), Cert.
+IV in Personal Training, internationally recognised Running Coach qualifications (Levels 1 & 2 with UK Athletics and Athletics Australia), and is an APPI Pilates instructor at Be Well Allied Health.
+She also coaches individuals privately, is a mother of two young girls, and a marathoner.

 “There was a time when I was very unhealthy and overweight.
 I now pride myself on good nutrition and balanced exercise in a busy life.
 I’ve learnt that quality and consistency is what delivers success and long term health.
 I am living proof.”

 Dani prides herself and her clients on developing strength and conditioning in order to reduce risk of injuries, but to also boost performance.
 She specialises in coaching and teaching female athletes how to elevate their training and performance around the reproductive cycle and hormonal fluctuations.